Dodgers vs. Orioles Player Props Betting Odds

-Mookie Betts and Adley Rutschman are among the players with prop bets available when the Los Angeles Dodgers and the Baltimore Orioles square off at Oriole Park at Camden Yards on Monday (first pitch at 7:05 PM ET).
+Those looking to place a player prop bet can find odds for Adley Rutschman, Mookie Betts and others in the Baltimore Orioles-Los Angeles Dodgers matchup at Oriole Park at Camden Yards on Tuesday at 7:05 PM ET.

 Bet on this matchup or its props with BetMGM!